-Cuandixia is a small village not too far from Beijing.
+Cuandixia is a small village not too far from Beijing, China.
 It’s roughly 90km from central Beijing, but takes about 3 hours to get to by car.
 It’s actually considered part of the municipality of greater Beijing, giving testament to just how large that city is.
+Venturing out on day trips is relatively easy in Beijing, with plenty of resources available.
+And it allows you to encounter things like this lovely Cuandixia pagoda.

 This village was founded during the Ming Dynasty, sometime in the 1400’s, and many of the original stone structures still exist today.
 Cuandixia has become somewhat of a tourist attraction lately.
 Fortunately, the village has not exploited it’s recent popularity and become commercialized.
 The dozen or so families that still live in Cuandixia make a modest living with farming and simple tourism options.
 A few of the courtyard homes have opened themselves up to host hikers that choose to stay overnight.